 Taking place on the day an asteroid is set to obliterate the planet, HOW IT ENDS finds lonely Angeleno Liza (Lister-Jones) walking across town on her way to an apocalypse party, running into an array of familiar faces on her journey, played by Fred Armisen, Whitney Cummings, Charlie Day, Helen Hunt, Nick Kroll, Logan Marshall-Green, Lamore Morris, Tawny Newsome, Bradley Whitford, and Olivia Wilde, among others.
 Tagging along for Liza’s last day is her imaginary younger self (Cailee Spaney) urging her to tie up some personal loose ends before the big kaboom.

 How It Ends premiered at the 2021 Sundance Film Festival and was released this week in select theaters and on digital platforms, courtesy of American International Pictures.
+[UPDATE: The film is now streaming on Paramount+ and Prime Video.]
 We chatted with writer/director/producer/editor Daryl Wein and writer/director/producer/star Zoe Lister-Jones about making a movie during an unprecedented time.

 COLIN McCORMACK: At what point during lockdown did you guys start to conceive the idea for the movie, or the idea to make a movie?